Skip to Main Content

 Libraries Leading with Equity

-Libraries Leading with Equity is a multi-part training that provides comprehensive equity, diversity, and inclusion (EDI) training based on the Oregon Library Association (OLA) Equity, Diversity, Inclusion & Antiracism Toolkit [PDF].
+The 2025 Spring session of Libraries Leading with Equity learning cohort is a fully virtual four-part training that provides comprehensive EDI training based on principles and practices introduced in the Oregon Library Association’s Equity, Diversity, Inclusion and Antiracism Toolkit (PDF).
 This free training champions the importance of understanding and incorporating EDI efforts into all aspects of library services, challenging participants to identify ways in which they can build their skills as strong allies and collaborators.

 Participants can expect to learn about: